NYC streets go car-free

 NEW YORK (WABC) --Can you imagine the middle of Midtown Manhattan without a car in sight?

-That's what's happening in parts of New York City Saturday, as roads are going car-free in celebration of Earth Day.
+That's what happened in parts of New York City Saturday, as roads went car-free in celebration of Earth Day.

-Instead, pedestrians and cyclists will have free reign of the road.
-They can enjoy vendors, music and food lined up along the street.
+Instead, pedestrians and cyclists had free reign of the road.
+They enjoyed vendors, music and food lined up along the street.

-Citi Bike is also offering free day passes on its app.
+Citi Bike also offered free day passes on its app.

-Broadway will be closed between Union Square and Times Square from 9 a.m. to 3 p.m.
+Broadway was closed between Union Square and Times Square from 9 a.m. to 3 p.m.

-Officials are also closing a portion of Saint Nicholas Avenue between West 181 and West 190 streets.
+Officials also closed a portion of Saint Nicholas Avenue between West 181 and West 190 streets.

 ----------